holly257/DSA-Stack-and-Queue/README.md

     - There are many ways to implement a queue.
 You have learned using singly linked list, and doubly linked list.
     - Keeping the concept of a queue in mind, implement a queue using 2 stacks and no other data structure.
 (You are not allowed to use a doubly linked list or array.
     - Use your stack implementation with a linked list from above to solve this problem.)
+9. Square dance pairing
+    - As people come to the dance floor, they should be paired off as quickly as possible: man with woman, man with woman, all the way down the line.
+If several men arrive in a row, they should be paired in the order they came, and likewise if several women do.
+    - Maintain a queue of "spares" (men for whom you have no women yet, or vice versa), and pair them as appropriate.
 #### not finished - need to revisit

 4. Matching parentheses in an expression